 After the healing process, a dentist near you will complete the attachment phase of the procedure.
 A small piece called an abutment will be connected to your titanium post, and an artificial crown will be attached to that abutment to complete the implant procedure.

 What will you experience during the implant procedure?

-Complications arising from implant surgery are uncommon and unlikely, but possible.
+Complications arising from implant surgery are uncommon and unlikely but possible.
 Possible complications include bleeding, infection and numbness in adjacent muscles or sinus cavities.
-If you experience unexpected or worsening symptoms after surgery or at any time during or after your recovery period, contact your dentist immediately so that their staff can review your recovery and take any steps necessary to ensure your complete recovery.
+If you experience unexpected or worsening symptoms after surgery or at any time during or after your recovery period, contact your dentist immediately so their staff can review your recovery and take any steps necessary to ensure your complete recovery.